antonmry/jexler/side/guide/guide.md

 Implemented using `Runtime.getRuntime().exec()`.

-**ObfuscatorTool**
+###ObfuscatorTool

-This tool can be used to obfuscate passwords and other "minor" secret strings.
+This tool can help to obfuscate passwords and other "minor" secret strings.
 It uses (single) DES, by default with a hard-coded key (plus IV).

 * `String obfuscate(String plain)`:
   UTF-8 encode, encipher and hex encode given string.